Shahad842/Khafoot2/README.md

 # Features ✨

-* Sound Level Monitoring :
-Continuously monitors ambient sound levels using AVFoundation to assess the environment's noise.
-* Stress Detection :
-Utilizes CoreML to analyze sound patterns and classify environments as low, moderate, or high stress based on predefined thresholds.
+* Sound Classification : using AVFoundition and CoreML to detect high-stress environments and notify the user.
 * Real-Time Notifications :
 Sends alerts to users when they enter a high-stress environment, encouraging them to take breaks or move to quieter spaces.
-* Customizable Settings :
-Allows users to set their own thresholds for sound levels and stress detection, tailoring notifications to their personal sensitivity.
 * User-Friendly Interface :
 Designed with an intuitive layout, making it easy for users to navigate and access features quickly.